alexeden/learning-kotlin/README.md

 - Class properties with custom getters and setters cannot be declared in constructor parameters
 - Use initializer `init` blocks for property assertion logic; an `init` block will be called when a class is instantiated, regardless of which constructor is used
 - Frequent use of `isInitialized` is a code smell; consider using nullable types instead
+- Any class can be made destructurable by adding component operator functions; using a data class will implement destructuring automatically

 # Concepts